 And what a lie that was.

-Oh how the times have changed!
+Oh, how the times have changed!

-Society may not approve one way or another, but they didn't care.
-To bend a knee before these ridiculous expectants would be to surrender to everything they worked so hard against for the past 3 and a half years:
+They loved one another greatly.
+Time had proven that much, at least.
+Society may not approve one way or another, but they didn't really care.
+To bend a knee before these ridiculous expectants would be to surrender to everything that they had worked so hard to fight against for the past three and a half years: Injustice, discrimination, racism.

 After all...
-If anyone can be anything: Who says a Fox and Bunny couldn't become mates?
+If anyone can be anything: Who says a fox and bunny couldn't become mates?

 Disclaimer: I do not own Zootopia, or anything from it.

 Also, this is a simple introductory chapter - You can expect the rest of the story to read more "normal", if that makes any sense.
 Oh, and I will more than likely delete this secondary story once the original is fully complete.
 Also, it's worth pointing out that the original version of the story is far better edited than this one, so if you'd like the best reading experience possible, I strongly recommend checking out the original When Instinct Falls rather than this one.